exhuma/python-course-basic/slides/slides/01-00-intro.md

 ^

-### Fast Paced!
+- Fast Paced!
+- No Hands-On Exercises
+- Basic Programming Required
+- Simple, Practical Examples

+Note:

-6 hours to cover the basics is challenging.
+6 hours to cover the basics is challenging and it makes it impossible to use hands-on exercises.
+Try the provided code-sample and read them attentively.
-^

-### Basic Programming Required

 This course assumes basic programming knowledge (loops, branches, ...)
-^

-### Incremental Practical Examples

-This course aims to get at something practical (reading data from text files) fast.
-The first examples will be basic and will be improved step-by-step.
+The course also aims to get at something practical fast like reading data from text files.
-^

-### Limited Hands-On Exercises

-Hands-on exercises are limited due to time-constraints.
-Try the provided code-sample and read them attentively.

 ---